sahib/misc/the-vibes-that-i-summoned/slides.typ

 #slide[
   #comment(```md
-- Code was hard to write and maintain, so it was the authority on questions about how a syste behaves.
+- Code was hard to write and maintain, so it was the authority on questions about how a system behaves.
 - Now it's easy to find the diff between a written design document and the code.
 - We should see our job therefore not as someone who just writes code - that was never the task of a software engineer anyways.
 - Claude can do many things faster than us - as long as we risk manage it.
 - Even juniors need to step up now and learn design decisions.
 - What does not change: You are responsible.
 I don't want to hear "But Claude said..."

+Also, I know that LLMs are nice to wordsmith your stuff.
+But I saw people on reddit exclusively using LLMs to communicate.
+That feels like talking to a machine.
+Personall, I prefer human interaction, even if you don't use the perfect words all the time.
+If you use LLMs for writing in Slack or documentation then I never know how much of that was the machine and how much of that was you.
 ```)

   = 4.
 Don't make yourself replaceable.